-- 1. Local apprenticeship committees, which oversee an apprenticeship program in one or more construction occupations for a given geographical area.
-These committees, their membership, and geographical jurisdictions are established by the Bureau.18 - 2.
+- 1. Local apprenticeship committees (local committees), which oversee an apprenticeship program in one or more construction occupations for a given geographical area.
+Local apprenticeship committees, their membership, and geographical jurisdictions are established by the Bureau. - 2.
 Sole sponsors, or employers, who operate an apprenticeship training program within their own company or organization; and - 3.
 Industry committees that manage a non-construction apprenticeship program for multiple employers.